Stochastic Quadratic Dynamic Programming: Conclusion and extensions

 We introduced a new method for strongly convex deterministic optimization problems: QCSC (Quadratic Cuts for Strongly Convex optimization).
 We proved the complexity of this method.
 We extended the idea of using quadratic approximations in the objective to build models for the recourse functions of MSPs when the strong convexity assumption holds for these functions, yielding SQDP algorithm.
 We also proved the convergence of SQDP and presented the results of numerical experiments where SQDP compares favourably with respect to SDDP.

 A number of interesting questions arise from our developments.
 SQDP applies to the case where recourse functions in MSPs are strongly convex.
 For linear multistage stochastic programs and discrete uncertainty, this assumption does not hold.
-However, for linear two-stage stochastic programs and continuous distributions, conditions are given in \cite{schultz1994} ensuring strong convexity of the second stage recourse function.
+However, for linear two-stage stochastic programs and continuous distributions, conditions are given in Schultz (1994) ensuring strong convexity of the second stage recourse function.
 It is natural to study the extension of this result to MSPs: what conditions ensure strong convexity (and for which strong convexity parameter) of recourse functions of linear MSPs having more than 2 stages?
-For such problems, another future work will therefore be to extend SQDP to the case when distributions of $\xi_t$ are continuous.\\
+For such problems, another future work will therefore be to extend SQDP to the case when distributions of $\xi_t$ are continuous.
+It would also be interesting to apply QCSC to solve real-life strongly convex problems and SQDP to solve other stochastic two-stage linear (as in Section \ref{two_stage_example}) and multistage strongly convex optimization problems. \\

 {\textbf{Competing interests.}} The authors have no competing interests to declare.